Ceiling Dome Designs That Elevate Your Space

 We often joke: there’s no wrong place for a vaulted dome.
 We’ve seen them transform nearly every type of interior.

+Homes.
+Apartments.
+Hotels.
+Spas.
+Event venues.
+Each benefits differently.
 One of our favorite projects was a wedding hall.
-The owner told us: “Brides choose this venue because of the ceiling.
-They see the vaulted shape and say: this is where I want my day.”
-A single architectural element became the heart of his business.
+The owner told us: “Brides choose this venue because of the ceiling.”
+In other words, a single architectural element became the heart of his business.

 Foam as the Ideal Material

-One client laughed after seeing her finished concave ceiling: “I was nervous for nothing.
-This was easier than hanging new drapes.”
-That ease — minimal hassle, maximum impact — is what makes foam unbeatable.
+One client laughed after seeing her finished vault: “This was easier than hanging new drapes.”
+That ease — minimal hassle, maximum impact — is why foam is unbeatable.

 Finishing Options for Foam Domes

-• Smooth, painted surfaces for minimalists.
+Smooth, painted surfaces

-• Faux travertine for timeless elegance.
+Faux travertine

-• Warm wood tones that complement hardwood floors.
+Warm wood tones

 Lighting and Dome Ceiling Design